 Third, this was actually a tax raising spending review.
 The chancellor has chosen to reduce support to local authorities and has given them the ability to raise council tax by 5% instead.
 If they do, and they’ll mostly probably need to, that will increase annual tax bills by an average of around £70 per household.
 It is perhaps worth remembering that on April Fools day next year council tax valuations will become 30 years out of date.

 Fourth, the decision to freeze public sector pay for some will probably save only between £1 and £2 billion next year.
 The chancellor has perhaps picked a big fight over not very much money.
 And as ever in the public sector the decisions look driven by politics not by economics or the need to spend money either equitably or efficiently.
 It is graduate public sector workers in London and the South East who are least well paid relative to the private sector and local living costs yet they will be targeted by the freeze.
-Two teachers working half time on £20,000 each will each get a £250 pay rise.
-A full-time teacher doing the same job for £40,000 will get nothing.
 This is no way either to spend public money or to treat public sector workers.

 IFS Director Paul Johnson says: “Rishi Sunak has been spending truly astonishing amounts of money this year and plans to continue to do so next year in response to Covid.
 Yet this was a spending review in which he reduced planned spending into the future, cutting more than £10 billion per year from departmental spending plans next year and for subsequent years."